-ExpressVPN is a premium VPN service with an excellent reputation in the industry.
+ExpressVPN is a premium VPN service with an excellent reputation going back many years.
 It has a squeaky clean track record and has never suffered from public security issues or data controversies, such as with IPVanish or PureVPN (logs cases).
 Unlike CyberGhost, ExpressVPN has also passed independent audits for security and to also verify the no-logs policy.

 ExpressVPN is based in the British Virgin Islands.
 This is an ideal jurisdiction for privacy because the BVI has no data retention laws and is not a member of any surveillance alliances.
 We also see other VPNs incorporating here, such as with Surfshark, due to the favorable privacy laws.